esterpantaleo/NGS_utils/README.md

     center the genome browser on the region of interest if the track is hidden click on show and then refresh

-The region of interest in this example data is chr5:131989505-132120576.
-If the data the samplesheet is pointing to are large, execution of the code might require a lot of memory (se ql 10g on the PPS cluster).
+If the read tracks or the bed files are large, make sure enough memory is available to run simulationToTrackHub.py (use ql 10g on the PPS cluster).

 This is a screenshot of the data in the Genome Browser:
 ![Image](plots/sim.png?raw=true)

 ### multiseqToTrackHub.py: example of usage
-After running multiseq on a specified region (chr5:131989505-132120576 in the data/multiseq folder) we obtain 3 output files: *effect_mean_var.txt.gz* a file with two columns (first column a mean effect and second column squared standard error of the effect), *multiseq.effect.2sd.bed* and *multiseq.effect.3sd.bed*, two bed files containing significant intervals (as computed by multiseq) at 2 and 3 sd (respectively).
+After running multiseq on a specified region (chr5:131989505-132120576 in the example folder  (~/src/NGS_utils/data/multiseq) we obtain 3 output files: *effect_mean_var.txt.gz* a file with two columns (first column a mean effect and second column squared standard error of the effect), *multiseq.effect.2sd.bed* and *multiseq.effect.3sd.bed*, two bed files containing significant intervals (as computed by multiseq) at 2 and 3 sd (respectively).

 The python script multiseqToTrackHub.py creates a track hub with:
     1. the effect and the respective standard error
     2. the significant intervals at 2 and 3 sd
 in the UCSC Genome Browser.

     python multiseqToTrackHub.py --hub_name testNGS/multiseq --multiseq_folder data/multiseq chr5:131989505-132120576 data/chromosome.lengths.hg19.txt